COVID-19 pandemic in Croatia

-The first case in the Republic of Croatia was reported in Zagreb on 25 February, when a patient who had come from Italy was tested positive.
+The first case in Croatia was reported in Zagreb on 25 February 2020, involving a patient who had recently travelled from Italy and tested positive for COVID-19.
 On the same day, the second case related to the first one was confirmed.
 In March 2020, a cluster of cases were reported in numerous Croatian cities.
 On 12 March, the first recovery was reported, and on 18 March, the first death from the virus was confirmed.

 The pandemic in Croatia occurred during the Croatian Presidency of the Council of the European Union.
 On 22 March 2020, Zagreb, the capital of Croatia, was hit by the strongest earthquake in 140 years, causing problems in the enforcement of social distancing measures set out by the Croatian government, as the country engaged in a period of lockdown in the later part of the first half of 2020.
 On 5 July 2020, a parliamentary election was held in the country.
 On 16 May 2021, local elections were held in the country.
 In general, the country was mostly reopened during the 2020 summer tourist season.

 As of 22 October 2022, 5,357,755 COVID-19 vaccine doses have been administered in Croatia.